nicholaswilde/recipes/docs/breads/vermont-sourdough.md

 ## Step 4

 Sprinkle the salt over the dough.
 Mix it in and continue to mix for several minutes.
 The dough won’t be smooth and elastic, but it should be cohesive and starting to feel a bit springy.
-Using a stand mixer and dough hook at medium speed thi s will take about 2 to 3 minutes.
+Using a stand mixer and dough hook at medium speed this will take about 2 to 3 minutes.

 !!! tip